jeremydrichardson/personalwebsitev2/posts/2022-03-14_true_and_false_form_cloudformation_parameters.md

 ---
 title: True and false for CloudFormation parameters
 createDate: "2022-03-14"
 description: CloudFormation doesn’t offer an official boolean type when dealing with parameters, but I’ve found that the coercion of values works pretty well.
-Using this method helps to avoid a lot of unnecessary if statements in our templates..
+Using this method helps to avoid a lot of unnecessary if statements in our templates.
 tag: AWS, CloudFormation
 author: You
 published: true